MArhamAA1422/b6-learning/js/JS-env.md

 - function + its lexical scope
 - the actual reference (latest updated value) of the variables are bound in closure
 - single function can have multiple closures
+- if we need closure: just create a outer function
+- callback scope